sophiegoblin/sophiegoblin.github.io/index.md

 <span class="bold-number">2019</span><br>
 *[The Big Art Herstory Group](https://www.bigartherstoryproject.com/)*<br>
-**ScrumMaster**
+**Scrum Master**

 The Big Art Herstory Group was founded in response to a growing concern that only one perspective of the Art-Historical record ever seems to get told.
 Lead by Founder Luisa Maria MacCormack who teaches the themed drawing tours; [SACRED FEMININE: The Art of the Goddess](https://www.bigartherstoryproject.com/sacred-feminine) and [THE HYSTERICAL BODY: Sexuality Medicine and the Female Form](https://www.bigartherstoryproject.com/the-hysterical-body) and many more at renowned London institutions like the Hayward Gallery, V&A, British Museum and Wellcome Trust.<br>

-Our team of three is currently working on Feminist Crative Networking evenings and London's first Feminist Art and Anthropology Festival in 2020.
-As the teams's ScrumMaster, I support the team in organising, time management, conflict resolution and motivating the weekly sprints.<br><br>
+Our team of three is currently working on Feminist Creative Networking evenings and London's first Feminist Art and Anthropology Festival in 2020.
+As the teams's Scrum Master, I support the team in organising, time management, conflict resolution and motivating the weekly sprints.<br><br>

 <span class="bold-number">2013 - 2019</span><br>
 *[Kollektiv Gallery](https://www.kollektivgallery.com/)*<br>
 **Founder and Curator **
 <br>
 <br>
-At Kollektiv I produce residencies, festivals, exhibtions and symposiums.
+At Kollektiv I produce residencies, festivals, exhibitions and symposiums.
 Interested in the ethics of inhabiting space by reacting to the semiotics of the city; a car, empty butchery, office, warehouse or laptop become the backdrop for artists work.
 This work is done in tandem with creative play, survival and entrepreneurial drive.
 <br>
 <br>
 I [design, run workshops](https://www.kollektivgallery.com/fast-art/) and give talks, [publish interviews](https://www.kollektivgallery.com/artists/), [online publications](https://www.kollektivgallery.com/manual/), [podcasts](https://www.kollektivgallery.com/lokalstories/learning-unlearning-conversation-piupiu-faith-dilo) and manage artists too.
-If you'd like to discuss a flexible consultancy that suits you, drop me an email and I'll make time for you.
+If you'd like to discuss a flexible consultancy that suits you, drop me an email.
 <br>
 ![kollektiv's website](/img/kollektiv/WEBSITE BG.jpg "kollektiv's website")
 ![kollektiv's website](/img/kollektiv/web.jpg "kollektiv's website")<br><br>